gbiggs/rtctree/README.txt

 API naming conventions
 ======================

-rtctree follows the standard Python naming conventions as laid out in PEP8_.
+RTCTree follows the standard Python naming conventions as laid out in PEP8_.

 Most importantly, the private, internal API functions begin with an